diksown/musa/.github/CONTRIBUTING.md

 ## Issues

-You are are welcome to open issues for other reasons, such as bugs or feature requests.
+You are welcome to open issues for other reasons, such as bugs or feature requests.

 ## Pull requests